-I am a dance maker, teacher and performer currently based in San Diego, CA. I believe in dancing with the body that I have.
-I am interested in cultivating radical aliveness in the dancing body by working with multiplicity, longevity, questioning, negotiating, and everything-ness.
+I am a dance maker, teacher, performer, and activist currently based in San Diego, CA. I believe in dancing with the body that I have.
+I am interested in cultivating radical aliveness in the dancing body by working with multiplicity, wildness, sustainability, gentleness, queering, questioning, negotiating, and everything-ness.

 I was born and raised between the rural landscapes of Alaska and Montana.
 I hold an MFA in Dance Theatre from the University of California San Diego and undergraduate degrees in Dance and Liberal Studies from the University of Montana.

-I believe in being myself within my dancing and my dance making.
+I believe in accountability and the power of visioning.
 I believe in the possibility for movement to engender humanity in the world.
 Dance – and the way it reveals known and unknown spaces – is deeply relevant and necessary for me.
-Right now, I am interested in resistance, agency, permeability, specificity, and wildness.